Scientific Teaching Course

 What to Expect

-- Apply their knowledge of scientific teaching to develop instructional materials that address a teaching/learning challenge in an undergraduate course in the life or physical sciences
+- Apply their knowledge of scientific teaching to develop instructional materials that address a teaching/learning challenge in an undergraduate STEM course

 - Learn skills that are valuable for TA positions, lab mentoring, and an academic career

 - Build a community of scientific teachers that is grounded in peer review and maintains high standards of pedagogy, scientific content, presentation, and creativity